 You can start at any time during the year.
 The prompts were intentionally written to be applicable to any time of the year.
 They do not need to be used in any specific order.
 Jump in at any time!

-IS THERE ONLY ONE WAY TO USE THIS RESOURCE or IS IT FLEXIBLE?
+IS THERE ONLY ONE WAY TO USE PARAGRAPH OF THE WEEK or IS IT FLEXIBLE?

 This resource is EXTREMELY FLEXIBLE with lots of options to meet your needs.